-Tesla’s market capitalization or market cap has reached an insane level of as much as $300 billion as of this article was published.
-The stock market has given Tesla a market valuation that is bigger than the combined value of Toyota, General Motors and Ford.
+Tesla’s market capitalization or market cap has reached an insane level of as much as $1 trillion as of this article was published.
+The stock market has given Tesla a market valuation that is bigger than the combined value of all automobile companies on earth.

 That said, you might wonder how Tesla’s market cap could reach such enormous value in as little as a year or maybe shorter?
-What has been driving the company’s market cap to reach more than $300 billion?
+What has been driving the company’s market cap to reach more than $1 trillion?

-The stock price is one factor but there is another factor that you may have missed out.
+The stock price is one factor but there is another factor that you may have missed out on.